XI Glossary

 Hypoxia: A reduced level of tissue oxygenation.

-Obstructive Sleep Apnea (OSA): Characterized by repeated occurrences of complete or partial obstructions of the upper airway during sleep, resulting in apneic episodes.
+Obstructive sleep apnea (OSA): Characterized by repeated occurrences of complete or partial obstructions of the upper airway during sleep, resulting in apneic episodes.

 SpO2: An estimated oxygenation level based on the saturation level of hemoglobin measured by a pulse oximeter.